-We’ve done several 90-Day Tithing Challenges in our 16-year history.
+We’ve done several 90-Day Tithing Challenges in our 20-year history.
 Overall I would say they have been very effective.

 “Effective at what?” you ask.

-Giving increases and, more importantly, the amount of giving at the end of the challenge is sustained at a higher level than it was when the challenge began.
+Giving increases and, more importantly, giving at the end of the challenge is sustained at a higher level than when the challenge began.
 In other words, many people start tithing and continue to tithe after the conclusion of the challenge.

 Here’s how it goes: